MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 * West Europe: 10.2.0.0/16
 * North Central US: 10.3.0.0/16

-Since Contoso must support those three Azure regions (North Europe,West Europe and North Central US), Contoso has documented the resources and parameters that are required so that the platform can be deployed via Azure Policy in alignment with CAF enterprise-scale landing zone guidance.
-More specifically, all these resources will be deployed within the "Connectivity" subscription and enforced by Deploy-If-Not-Exist Policies.
+Since Contoso must support these three Azure regions--North Europe, West Europe, and North Central US--it has documented the resources and parameters required for the platform to be deployed in alignment with the Azure policy and CAF enterprise-scale landing zone guidance.
+All these resources will be deployed within the "Connectivity" subscription and enforced by Deploy-If-Not-Exist Policies.

 North Europe: